Find information on student loans and other forms of funding.

 Alberta Student Aid respects your privacy by keeping in strict confidence all personal information pertaining to your financial aid and awards accounts.
 Student Aid will disclose your personal information or give someone else the authority to act on your behalf only after you have signed and submitted one of the following forms:

 Students with documented disabilities may be eligible to receive supplemental grant funding.
-These grants, available through the Student Loan/supplemental application (e.g. a Schedule 4 in Alberta, which can be found here, are linked to the Student Loan application.
+These grants, available through the Student Loan/supplemental application (e.g. a Schedule 4 in Alberta) are linked to the Student Loan application.
 In some instances, grants may replace a portion of student loans, decreasing the amount of debt a student will carry from year to year.

 In some instances, and based on the supplemental application, grants can be issued to provide funds for supportive learning services, such as tutoring, academic strategy, note taking, supportive software and other goods and services.